Understanding Polymorphism in C++: Types of Polymorphism

 Compile-time polymorphismRuntime polymorphism

-In the compile-time polymorphism, the function which is going to be invoked is known by the developersIn the run time polymorphism, the function which is going to be invoked is known at the run time
+the function to be invoked is known at the compile timethe function to be invoked is known at the run time

-It is also known as static binding, overloading, and early binding.It is also known as late binding overriding and Dynamic binding.
+It is also known as static binding, overloading, or early binding.It is also known as late binding, overriding, or Dynamic binding.

-Overloading is a compile-time polymorphism where more than one method has the same name but with a different number of parameters or different types of parameters.Overriding is a run-time polymorphism where more than one method has the same name, number of parameters, and type of parameters.
+Overloading is a compile-time polymorphism where more than one method has the same name but with a different number of parameters or the type of the parameters.Overriding is a run-time polymorphism where more than one method has the same name, number of parameters, and type of parameters.

-This particular polymorphism is achieved by operator overloading and function overloading.This particular polymorphism is achieved by pointers and virtual functions.
+This particular polymorphism is achieved by operator overloading and function overloading.This particular polymorphism is achieved using pointers and virtual functions.

-It is less flexible because mainly all the execution is done at the compile time.It is more flexible because all the execution is done at the run time
+It is less flexible because all the execution is done at the compile time.It is more flexible because all the execution is done at the run time.

 Summary